The mirrored image is delayed when compared to the sending device

 - Step 2

 Use an ethernet connection to your receiver, this will reduce the load placed on the wireless network.
-By sharing the workload between the wired and wireless sides of the network, this will often improve overall performance in cases of delay.
+Sharing the workload between the wired and wireless sides of the network will often improve overall performance in cases of delay.

 - Step 3